codacy-open-source-projects-scans/apero-cas/docs/cas-server-documentation/release_notes/RC1.md

 <div class="alert alert-warning">:warning: <strong>Breaking Change</strong><p>
 This may be a breaking change.
 You will need to adjust your database schema based on the notes above.</p></div>

+### Palantir Admin Dashboard

+[Palantir Admin Console](../installation/Admin-Dashboard.html) now supports a wizard-based web editor that allows **registering** registered services.

+<div class="alert alert-warning">:warning: <strong>Usage</strong><p>
+This functionality is brand new, and may still have many rough edges.
+Not every configuration property and setting that can presently be assigned to an application record is available via this wizard.
+We expect this functionality to improve and mature over time in the coming releases and based on user demand and sponsorship.
+</p></div>

 ### Apache Pulsar Ticket Registry